A to Z information directory

-In the event of children becoming ill at school, children will not be taken or sent home unless the parent or caregiver has been contacted first.
+In the event of children becoming ill at school, tamariki will not be taken or sent home unless the parent or caregiver has been contacted first.

 Please ensure that your Emergency Contact Details held by the School office are up to date.

-If you bring your child to school after 9:00 a.m., please call in to the school office to let office staff know that you have arrived BEFORE going to class.
-This is very important, as your child’s name will have been entered on the Absence sheet and will need to removed by office staff before they start phoning parents to determine the whereabouts of their child.
+If you bring your tamariki to school after 9:00 a.m., please call in to the school office to let office staff know that you have arrived BEFORE going to class.
+This is very important, as your tamariki name will have been entered on the Absence sheet and will need to removed by office staff before they start phoning parents to determine the whereabouts of their tamariki.

 Leaving the school grounds

-Please make sure that all your child’s clothing and property (shoes, socks, sweatshirts, coats, lunchboxes, raincoats, school bags) is NAMED.
+Please make sure that all clothing and property (shoes, socks, sweatshirts, coats, lunchboxes, raincoats, school bags) is NAMED.
 This helps us to return lost and unclaimed property to its owner promptly.
-Lost property is kept in a large basket beside the main entrance to the school.
-Each of the A area classes also have lost property baskets.
-Parents are welcome to check these for lost items.

-The Principal is usually available to talk to parents and caregivers during the school day and after school, however it is best to arrange an appointment.
+The principal or deputy principal is usually available to talk to parents and caregivers during the school day and after school, however please arrange an appointment.

 Teachers are also happy to talk with parents and caregivers as the need arises.
-To ensure that the teacher you want to talk to will be available, it is advisable to contact the teacher via email or written note to arrange a suitable time before or after school.
+To ensure that the teacher you want to talk to will be available, it is advisable to contact the teacher via email.

 Money, valuables and toys

-Children should not bring money, valuables or toys to school.
-If children bring money to school for anything other than paying for special lunches, books or other costs, it must be given to the teacher for safekeeping during the day.
+Tamariki should not bring money, valuables or toys to school.
+If tamariki bring money to school for anything other than paying for things like a fundraising bake sale, it must be given to the teacher for safekeeping during the day.

 News and information

-The Office Manager (Raelene Sloper) is in the office from 8:30 am to 4 pm each day and Nicole is there from 8:30am to 4:30pm.
+The Office Manager (Raelene Sloper) is in the office from 8:30 am to 2:30 pm each day and Nicole is there from 8:30am to 4:30pm.

-Trained telephone monitors from senior classes take calls during lunch breaks.
-If you want to leave an important message please ask to speak to an adult.
-You can ring the school’s number 939-8771 at any time and leave a message on the school’s answer machine.
+You can ring the school's number 939-8771 at any time and leave a message on the school's answer machine.
 We clear the messages regularly at 8:30 am, during the day and between 2:30-2:50 pm every day.
 We attend to phone messages promptly.
 You can also email firstname.lastname@example.org.

 Payments to the school can be made in the following ways:

-- By internet banking, using our bank account number 03-0510-0741239-00.
-Be sure to put your child’s name and the nature of the payment on the transaction, for your records and our own.
-Please advise the office of your internet payment, by emailing email@example.com with details of your child’s name, class, amount and the item being paid.
+By internet banking, using our bank account number 12 3141 0104464 00.
+Be sure to put your tamariki name and the nature of the payment on the transaction for your records and our own.

-All payments received will be processed and a receipt sent home with your child.
+All payments received will be processed and a receipt will be emailed.

-Please note that payments for Ashton Scholastic Book Club payments are separate to school payments and should be handed into the office to give to the organiser.
+Please note that payments for Scholastic Book Club payments are separate to school payments and must be done online.

 The two pedestrian crossings near the school are patrolled before and after school by senior students and a duty teacher or parent.
 The times patrolled are: